Investors can get exposure to bonds through funds run by a fund manager, but there are several different types of bond

 This is a very flexible bond fund managed by Stuart Edwards, Jack Parker and the vastly experienced Paul Causer.
 The managers aim to shelter the fund when they see tough times ahead, and provide stronger returns when the outlook is better.

 The managers invest this fund in a way that means it could hold up relatively well if bond markets run into trouble.
-Their approach has held back performance in recent years because bonds markets have generally performed well.
-But it proved its worth during the coronavirus-related market volatility, performing strongly and providing some shelter when markets are weaker.
+Their approach has held back performance in recent years because bond markets have generally performed well.
+But it proved its worth during the coronavirus-related market volatility, performing strongly and providing some shelter when markets were weaker.
 Please note the fund can invest in high-yield bonds and derivatives, which increase risk.

 The fund’s manager Jim Leaviss has the flexibility to invest across global bond markets and currencies and we think he has the experience and resources to do an excellent job for investors.
 The fund isn’t focused on providing a high income like some other bond funds, but it could offer useful diversification.